zhouzypaul/zhouzypaul.github.io/index.md

 I'm Zhiyuan; my friends call me Paul.
 I'm an AI researcher and ML engineer.

 Currently, I'm a senior at Brown University studying Computer Science and Applied Math.
 I spend a lot of time doing research on reinforcement learning, and I'm fortunate to be advised by professors [George Konidaris](https://cs.brown.edu/people/gdk/) and [Michael L Littman](https://www.littmania.com) under Brown's [BigAI Initiative](http://bigai.cs.brown.edu).
-I am also becoming interested in robot learning.
 Checkout my [research page](/research/) for more information.

 Outside of this, I like to jam on my guitar, play badminton, and watch standups and movies.